Tony Wyllie

-Tony Wyllie (born December 31, 1967) is the former regional president and managing director for Special Olympics North America.
+Tony Wyllie, born December 31, 1967, is the CEO of The Collective Engine.
+Prior to this position he was regional president and managing director for Special Olympics North America.
 He has previously worked as senior vice president of communications for the Washington Redskins of the National Football League, as well as an executive for the St. Louis Rams, Tennessee Titans, and Houston Texans.
 He is a five-time recipient of the Pro Football Writers of America Pete Rozelle Award for public relations, and the only executive to receive it for their work on three different teams.

 Early life and education

 Wyllie was born in Brooklyn, New York and moved to Houston as a child.
 He attended Cy-Fair High School just outside Houston.
 Wyllie graduated from Texas Southern University with a degree in journalism, and later earned his MBA from Rice University.

 Career

 Early career

 While attending Texas Southern University, Wyllie became a game-day intern for the Houston Oilers in 1991.
 Wyllie's job included public relations tasks, including interacting with the sports journalists in the Houston Oilers press box.
 In 1992, he became a public relations intern with the San Diego Chargers.
 In 1993, he then became a public relations intern for the Dallas Cowboys, where he received a Super Bowl ring after the Cowboys' victory in Super Bowl XXVIII.
 In addition to his work with the NFL, Wyllie was also an intern for the Houston Astros from 1991 to 1992, and was a contributor to the Associated Press, Houston Chronicle, and Houston Post between 1990 and 1992.